mdbct/photocrypt/README.md

   password-verification feature.

 * The secret data starts from the beginning of the 2nd row.
 The bits used to hide the data depends on the key itself.
-The value `\0` is appened at last to mark the end of text.
+The `\0` character is appended at last to mark the end of text.

 <blockquote>
 <strong>Note:</strong> You cannot extract text from a JPEG image because the